BuildFactory¶

 subdirectory of the slave builder's base directory, with a default

-.
+value of build.
 This is only implemented as a step argument (as

 opposed to simply being a part of the base directory) because the